Leo Pasvolsky: Return to Brookings and death

 He resigned from the State Department in March 1946.

 In 1946–53 he was director of international studies at the Brookings Institution, and at the time of his death, he was working on a study of the origin and history of the United Nations.
-He died of a heart attack on May 5, 1953 in Washington, DC, survived by his wife Christine McCormick Pasvolsky, two sisters (Elaine Elnett and Clara Pasvolsky) and two brothers (Valentine and Elias).
+He died of a heart attack on May 5, 1953, in Washington, DC, survived by his wife Christine McCormick Pasvolsky, two sisters (Elaine Elnett and Clara Pasvolsky) and two brothers (Valentine and Elias).
 His incomplete manuscript on the history of the UN was the basis of his assistant Ruth Russell's 1961 History of the United Nations Charter, the standard work on the subject.

 Critics

 Pasvolsky had his share of enemies at the State Department.
 Isaiah Bowman, one of the leading advisers of the State Department, took an instant dislike to Pasvolsky.
 Bowman, Welles and Pasvolsky engaged in a power struggle over the direction of the Advisory Committee in late 1942.
 Bowman's differences with Pasvolsky erupted at San Francisco, where he wrote that he was "dangerous to American interests" and that it was "a mistake to put one man with his background into a key position."
 Pasvolsky resented Bowman equally, and wrote him out of subsequent histories of the UN's founding.

 I F Stone called Pasvolsky "Kerensky's gift to American foreign policy and political science" and considered that the widely used Brookings publications on US foreign policy prepared under his direction reflected "an ultra-right point of view".

 Some considered Pasvolsky's Brookings ideas for the world's economic problems simple-minded.
 Dean Acheson referred disparagingly to the "Hull-Pasvolsky establishment" and wrote that "Leo Pasvolsky was Mr. Hull's principal speech writer.
 Or one might say, he wrote Mr. Hull's principal speech: for whatever the occasion or title, the speech was apt to turn into a dissertation on the benefits of unhampered international trade and the true road to it through agreements reducing tariffs."
 Acheson belittled Pasvolsky's postwar planning:

-The whole effort, except for two results, seems to have been a singularly sterile one, uninspired by gifts either of insight or prophecy.
-One of these results was the foundation work for the United Nations Charter, the other, which laid an even broader foundation, the education of Senator Arthur Vandenberg to understand that beyond the borders of the United States existed a "vast external realm" which could and would affect profoundly our interests and our destiny.

 In a 1967 letter, Acheson criticized American moralism in international affairs, which he saw as culminating in "that little rat Leo Pasvolsky's United Nations."